mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/MissionCodes.md

 ### "Missing" Missions

-Sources: [Excel
-document](https://docs.google.com/spreadsheets/d/1f4PLyHsO4Alo1PFCKqtjN2m90LH4b9Hmq-Mvz_umCDE) *\\Assets\\tpp\\script\\lib\\TppDefine.lua*, *TppStory.lua*

   - 10230: - KINGDOM OF THE FLIES - *(No substantial assets exist at all in TPP, not even any langids) *Set in its own eponymous and also missing map, *FLYK*.
-  - 10034: - Mentioned in TppDefine.lua, set in Afghanistan.
+  - 10034: - TppDefine.LOCATION_HAVE_MISSION_LIST sets it in Afghanistan.
+Featured *enemyBase*, *field*, *fieldhillEast* and *village*.
+  - 10042: - Featured *commFacility*, *enemyBase*, *slopedTown* and *village* in Afghanistan.
+  - 10046: - Featured *tent* in Afghanistan.
-  - 10060: - Mentioned in TppDefine.lua, set in Afghanistan.
+  - 10060: - TppDefine.LOCATION_HAVE_MISSION_LIST sets it in Afghanistan.
+  - 10083
+  - 10084: - Featured *outland* in Middle Africa.
+  - 10092
+  - 10101
+  - 10122
+  - 10123: - Featured "fort" in Afghanistan.
-  - 10153: - Mentioned in TppDefine.lua, set in Afghanistan.
+  - 10145: - Featured "sovietBase" in Afghanistan.
+  - 10151: - In the final game, Episode 31: SAHELANTHROPUS.
+In asset_version.txt's "mission" folder, featured *banana*, *flowStation*, *outland*, *savannah* and *swamp* in Africa.
+  - 10152
-  - 10154: - Mentioned in TppDefine.lua, set in Middle Africa
+  - 10153: - TppDefine.LOCATION_HAVE_MISSION_LIST sets it in Afghanistan.
-  - 10160: - Mentioned in TppDefine.lua, set in Middle Africa.
-Cassette
+  - 10154: - TppDefine.LOCATION_HAVE_MISSION_LIST sets it in Africa.
+Featured *lab*.
+  - 10155
-    tapes relating to the child soldiers escaping also bear this mission code in their names.
+  - 10160: - TppDefine.LOCATION_HAVE_MISSION_LIST sets it in Africa.
+Cassette tapes relating to the child soldiers escaping also bear this mission code in their names.
+Featured *flowStation*, *banana* and *outland*.
+  - 10161
-  - 10162: - Mentioned in TppDefine.lua, set in Middle Africa.
+  - 10162: - TppDefine.LOCATION_HAVE_MISSION_LIST sets it in Africa.
+Featured *savannah*.
+  - 10163
-  - 10164: - Mentioned in TppDefine.lua, set in Afghanistan.
+  - 10164: - TppDefine.LOCATION_HAVE_MISSION_LIST sets it in Afghanistan.
+  - 10165: - Featured *tent* in Afghanistan.
+  - 10170: - Featured *diamond*, *diamondSouth*, *hill*, *hillNorth* and *swamp* in Africa.
+  - 10180
+  - 10181
+  - 10182: - Featured *citadel* in Afghanistan.
   - 10190: - Cassette tapes relating to Huey's exile bear this mission code in their names.
+  - 10191: - Featured *outland* and *pfCamp* in Africa.
+  - 10192
+  - 10193
+  - 10194: - Featured *enemyBase* in Afghanistan.
+  - 10198
-  - 10199: - Mentioned in TppDefine.lua, set in Afghanistan.
+  - 10199: - TppDefine.LOCATION_HAVE_MISSION_LIST sets it in Afghanistan.
+Featured *fort*.
+  - 10201: - Featured *banana* and *savannah* in Africa.
+  - 10203
+  - 10204
+  - 10205
+  - 10206
+  - 10207
+  - 10208
+  - 10210: - Featured *hill* in Africa.
+  - 10220
+  - 10250
+  - 10270
+  - 10290
+  - 10300
+  - 10310

 ### "Missing" Replay Missions